volcano-sh/volcano/doc/usage/batchd_tutorial.md

-# Tutorial of kube-arbitrator
+# Tutorial of kube-batchd

-This doc will show how to run Kube-arbitrator as a kubernetes scheduler.
+This doc will show how to run Kube-batchd as a kubernetes scheduler.
 It is for [master](https://github.com/kubernetes-incubator/kube-arbitrator/tree/master) branch.

 ## 1. Pre-condition
-To run Kube-arbitrator, a kubernetes cluster must start up.
+To run Kube-batchd, a kubernetes cluster must start up.
 Here is a document [Using kubeadm to Create a Cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)

-Kube-arbitrator need to run as a kubernetes scheduler.
-The next step will show how to run kube-arbitrator as kubernetes scheduler quickly.
+Kube-batchd need to run as a kubernetes scheduler.
+The next step will show how to run kube-batchd as kubernetes scheduler quickly.
 Refer [Configure Multiple Schedulers](https://kubernetes.io/docs/tasks/administer-cluster/configure-multiple-schedulers/) to get more details.

-## 2. Config Kube-arbitrator as Kubernetes scheduler
+## 2. Config Kube-batchd as Kubernetes scheduler

-### (1) Package Kube-arbitrator
+### (1) Package Kube-batchd

-#### Download and Build Kube-arbitrator
+#### Download and Build Kube-batchd

 ```
 # mkdir -p $GOPATH/src/github.com/kubernetes-incubator/